Gaylord K. Swim, Founder (1948-2005)

 Brent Andrewsen, Trustee

-Brent A. Andrewsen is a member of Kirton McConkie’s Business, Tax and Estate Planning Sections.
+Brent A. Andrewsen is a member of Kirton & McConkie’s Business, Tax and Estate Planning Sections.
 His practice includes estate planning, probate and trust administration, gift taxation, tax-exempt organizations, charitable trusts and planned giving.
-Brent also has advised clients with respect to business matters and has assisted in forming various business entities and transactions.
+Mr. Andrewsen also has advised clients with respect to business matters and has assisted in forming various business entities and transactions.
 He is a frequent speaker on issues regarding tax-exempt organizations, planned giving, estate planning, and related topics.
 In addition to his professional work, he has sat on the boards of various charitable organizations over the years.

 Brent McKinley, Trustee